AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 ### State Management for CSRF Protection

-The state parameter provides protection against Cross-Site Request Forgery attacks by ensuring that authorization responses correspond to requests that your application actually initiated.
+The state parameter provides protection against Cross-Site Request Forgery attacks by ensuring that authorisation responses correspond to requests that your application actually initiated.
 Implementing state management correctly is crucial for maintaining the security of the authentication flow.

 CSRF attacks occur when an attacker tricks a user into performing actions they didn't intend by exploiting their existing authenticated sessions.
 In the context of OpenID Connect, this could involve an attacker initiating an authentication flow and then tricking a victim into completing it, potentially allowing the attacker to gain access to the victim's account.

 The state parameter prevents this attack by creating a unique, unpredictable value for each authentication request.
-Your application generates this value and includes it in the authorization request.
-ScotAccount returns the same state value in the authorization response, allowing your application to verify that the response corresponds to a request it actually made.
+Your application generates this value and includes it in the authorisation request.
+ScotAccount returns the same state value in the authorisation response, allowing your application to verify that the response corresponds to a request it actually made.

+**⚠️ CRITICAL: Authentication Flow Validity** Authentication flows remain valid for 7 days - you MUST persist state parameters securely throughout this period.
+If a user begins authentication but doesn't complete it immediately, they can return within 7 days to continue.
+Your application must be able to validate the state parameter even after extended periods.

 Proper state management involves generating cryptographically secure random state values that cannot be predicted by attackers.
 Each state value should be single-use and have a limited lifetime to prevent replay attacks.
-Your application should store the state value securely during the authentication flow and validate it when processing the authorization response.
+Your application should store the state value securely during the authentication flow and validate it when processing the authorisation response.

-The state validation step must occur before any other processing of the authorization response.
+The state validation step must occur before any other processing of the authorisation response.
 If the state value doesn't match what your application originally generated, the entire response should be rejected as potentially malicious.

 ### Authorization Request Construction

-The authorization request is the first step in the authentication flow where your application redirects the user to ScotAccount for authentication.
+The authorisation request is the first step in the authentication flow where your application redirects the user to ScotAccount for authentication.
 Constructing this request correctly is crucial for both security and functionality.

 **Authorization Endpoint URL:**